RenderKit/oidn/doc/compilation.md

   is enabled) or a hybrid static/shared (if GPU support is enabled as well) library.

+- `OIDN_LIBRARY_NAME`: Specifies the base name of the Open Image Denoise library files (`OpenImageDenoise` by default).

-- `OIDN_API_NAMESPACE`: Specifies a namespace to put all Intel Open Image Denoise API symbols inside.
+- `OIDN_API_NAMESPACE`: Specifies a namespace to put all Open Image Denoise API symbols inside.
 This is also added as an outer namespace for the C++ wrapper API.
 By default no namespace is used and plain C symbols are exported.

 - `OIDN_DEVICE_CPU`: Enable CPU device support (ON by default).